 Walkers can restore some measure of mobility to those who struggle to get around due to injury, illness or age.
-Rolling walkers -- often called rollators -- are by far the most comfortable type of walkers because the four wheels make a smooth, natural gait possible.
-Built-in seats and backrests allow users to stop to rest as needed, and removable storage under the seat or in a front basket makes shopping convenient.
-Most rollators use bicycle-style brakes built into the handgrips for easy adjustment of wheel speed.
-Brake locks provide safety when sitting down.
+Rolling walkers -- often called rollators -- are by far the most comfortable type of walkers for those who have enough balance to use them.
+Build-in seats make it easy to stop and rest on long walks, and removable storage pouches or baskets make it easy to shop independently, too.

 All the rollators in this report have bicycle-style brakes built into the handgrips plus brake locks that lock the walker in place when you use it as a seat.
 They also fold flat for transport for storage but don't lock in that position; some users add a strap around their walker's legs to keep it from flopping open as they load it into the trunk of their car.